bhisaac/5eFP/5eFP-SRD-V0.1.md

 **⇧ Rake.** *Melee Weapon Attack*, ***reach 2***, one target. *Hit:* slashing damage.

 #### Legendary Actions
-Awakened shrub bosses can take 3 legendary actions, choosing from the options below.
-Only one legendary action option can be used at a time and only at the end of another creature’s turn.
-The awakened shrub boss regains spent legendary actions at the start of its turn.

 **Awaken (1 Action/minion).** Revive one defeated plant minion within line of sight for each point spent.
 Plant minions defeated with fire cannot be revived in this way.

 **Rake (1 Action).** Make one rake attack against a foe.